ContainerSolutions/externalsecret-operator/README.md

     ./deployments/helm/externalsecret-operator/.
 ```

-It will watch for `ExternalSecrets` with `Backend: asm-example` resources in the `default` namespace and it will inject a corresponding `Secret` with the value retrieved from AWS Secret Manager.
+It will watch for `ExternalSecrets` with `Backend: asm-example` resources in the `default` namespace, and it will inject a corresponding `Secret` with the value retrieved from AWS Secret Manager.

 Look for more deployment options in the [README.md](./deployments/helm/externalsecret-operator/README.md) of the helm chart. -->